 (d) Capitalized terms not otherwise defined in this Annex, in the Website or in the Module shall have the meaning set forth for such terms in the ESA and the Password Application.

-2. COMMODITY DETAIL INFORMATION
+2. COMMODITY INFORMATION

-(a) For purposes of this Annex and the Module, "Commodity Detail Information" shall mean and refer to the information and/or data to be posted to the Module by User and its Counterparty, which may include, but not necessarily be limited to, point of delivery information for a commodity purchased/sold, point of sale information for a commodity sold/purchased, contract/agreement numbers matching the point of sale to the point of delivery and other information specific to the form or method of delivery/transport of the purchased/sold commodity.
+(a) For purposes of this Annex and the Module, "Commodity Information" shall mean and refer to the information and/or data to be posted to the Module by User and its Counterparty in association with Commodity Transactions.

-(b) The posting of Commodity Detail Information to the Module by User will be triggered by User having previously entered into one or more Commodity Transactions.
-Each such Commodity Transaction will be identified in the Module and will require the supply of certain specific information and/or data by User and its Counterparty in order to ensure electronic “mid and back office” operations can be accomplished, thereby enabling User or, as applicable, its Counterparty, to prepare pipeline nominations associated with the Commodity Transactions for which the Commodity Detail Information has been provided.
+(b) The posting of Commodity Information to the Module by User will be triggered by User having previously entered into one or more Commodity Transactions.
+Each such Commodity Transaction will be identified in the Module and will require the supply of certain specific information and/or data by User and its Counterparty in order to ensure electronic “mid and back office” operations can be accomplished, thereby enabling User or, as applicable, its Counterparty, to prepare pipeline nominations associated with the Commodity Transactions for which the Commodity Information has been provided.

-3. COMMODITY DETAIL INFORMATION PROCEDURES
+3. COMMODITY INFORMATION PROCEDURES

 (a) Upon accessing the Website and the Module, User will be able to review information specific to any number of Commodity Transactions.
-The information and/or data originally reflected in the Module may be insufficient as to one or more of the items comprising the Commodity Detail Information such that preparation and distribution of a pipeline nomination for any one or all of the Commodity Transactions cannot be accomplished.
-User will be provided with a designated area within the Module to provide its applicable Commodity Detail Information and will be able to post its Commodity Detail Information to the Module without assistance from CommodityLogic.
-The Counterparty will also post its Commodity Detail Information in the same manner.
-Once the Commodity Detail Information for any one or all of the Commodity Transactions is posted by both the User and the Counterparty, it will be made available through the Module for purposes of completing the scheduling of performance of the Commodity Transactions.
-It will then be the responsibility of User and the Counterparty, between themselves, to verify, nominate or otherwise confirm the Commodity Detail Information for any Commodity Transactions by means provided in the Other Agreements or as may otherwise be agreed to by User and the Counterparty.
+The information and/or data originally reflected in the Module may be insufficient as to one or more of the items comprising the Commodity Information such that preparation and distribution of a pipeline nomination for any one or all of the Commodity Transactions cannot be accomplished.
+User will be provided with a designated area within the Module to provide its applicable Commodity Information and will be able to post its Commodity Information to the Module without assistance from CommodityLogic.
+The Counterparty may also post its Commodity Information in the same manner.
+Once the Commodity Information for any one or all of the Commodity Transactions is posted by both the User and the Counterparty, it will be made available through the Module for purposes of completing the scheduling of performance of the Commodity Transactions.
+It will then be the responsibility of User and the Counterparty, between themselves, to verify, nominate or otherwise confirm the Commodity Information for any Commodity Transactions by means provided in the Other Agreements or as may otherwise be agreed to by User and the Counterparty.

-(b) All Commodity Detail Information posted to the Module will be subject to the confidentiality provisions of the ESA and, by this reference, those provisions are hereby incorporated into this Annex.
+(b) All Commodity Information posted to the Module will be subject to the confidentiality provisions of the ESA and, by this reference, those provisions are hereby incorporated into this Annex.

-(c) User recognizes that CommodityLogic is merely providing the Module as a means of enabling User and its Counterparty to post Commodity Detail Information for the Commodity Transactions identified within the Module and by CommodityLogic.
-All Commodity Detail Information posted to the Module by User or Counterparty to the Website is information generated by either User and/or the Counterparty and is not information for which CommodityLogic bears any responsibility to verify or otherwise determine the accuracy or validity thereof.
-It is also acknowledged by User that CommodityLogic does not have any obligation or responsibility to verify, nominate or otherwise confirm the actual scheduling of performance of any Commodity Transactions based upon the Commodity Detail Information, it being understood that the responsibility for such verification, nomination or other confirmation shall rest solely with User and the Counterparty.
+(c) User recognizes that CommodityLogic is merely providing the Module as a means of enabling User and its Counterparty to post Commodity Information for the Commodity Transactions identified within the Module and by CommodityLogic.
+All Commodity Information posted to the Module by User or Counterparty to the Website is information generated by either User and/or the Counterparty and is not information for which CommodityLogic bears any responsibility to verify or otherwise determine the accuracy or validity thereof.
+It is also acknowledged by User that CommodityLogic does not have any obligation or responsibility to verify, nominate or otherwise confirm the actual scheduling of performance of any Commodity Transactions based upon the Commodity Information, it being understood that the responsibility for such verification, nomination or other confirmation shall rest solely with User and the Counterparty.